 - The NW Network of Bi, Trans, Lesbian, and Gay Survivors of Abuse

 Suicide Intervention & Prevention Resources

 - TeenLink is a King County/Washington State program that empowers youth to make positive and self-respecting decisions about their lives and provides resources and assistance to help them.
 Teen Link includes a statewide teen-answered help line every evening between 6-10 PM at 1-866-833-6546, online chat support every evening between 6-9:30pm, youth suicide prevention training, community outreach and education, as well as the distribution of our free Where to Turn for Teensresource guides.

 - The Crisis Line provides immediate help to individuals, families and friends of people in emotional crisis.
 We can help you determine if you or your loved one needs professional consultation and we can link you to the appropriate services.
 We are a primary source for linking Seattle-King County residents to emergency mental health services.
-Help is just a phone call away.
-Call us now at 1-866-427-4747.
+Help is just a phone call away at 1-866-427-4747.

 - The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people ages 13-24.
 Trained counselors are available 24/7 at 1-866-488-7386.

 - Trans Lifeline is a 501(c)3 non-profit dedicated to the well being of transgender people.
 They run a hotline staffed by transgender people for transgender people.
 Trans Lifeline volunteers are ready to respond to whatever support needs members of our community might have; just call 1-877-565-8860.

 LGBTQ Youth Programs & Resources Near Seattle